jaskaran1/CSL302_Artificial_Intelligence/9puzzle/README.md

 This is a 9-puzzle problem solver written in C++.

+This was an Artificial Intelligence course project.

 It solves the 9 Puzzle problem using different Search Techniques in AI like Depth First Search, Breadth First Search, Greedy Best First Search , A* and Iterative Deepening Search and concludes that A* with Manhattan Heuristic performs the best.